cpjobling/eg-247-textbook/_sources/fourier_series/3/exp_fs2.md

 #### THD Defined

 Clearly, some of the harmonics for $k\ne \pm 1$ are nonzero.
-One way to characterie the distortion is to compute the ratio of average power in all the harmonics that "should not be present", that is for $k > 1$, to the total average power of the distorted sine wave.
+One way to characterize the distortion is to compute the ratio of average power in all the harmonics that "should not be present", that is for $k > 1$, to the total average power of the distorted sine wave.
 The square-root of this ratio is called the *total harmonic distortion* (THD) of the signal.

 +++ {"slideshow": {"slide_type": "subslide"}}